ibm-cloud-docs/billing-usage/notifications.md

 1. From the console, go to **Manage > Billing and usage**, and select **Spending notifications**.
 2. Set the dollar amount for each area you would like to receive a notification.
-3. Make sure to check the box in the email column for that specific area.
+3. Make sure to select the checkbox in the email column for that specific area.

 You can also set email spending notifications for specific services.

 1. From the console, go to **Manage > Billing and usage**, and select **Spending notifications**.
-2. Expand the `Add a service` menu, select a service, and set the dollar amount for each area you would like to receive a notification.
+2. Expand the **Add a service** menu, select a service, and set the dollar amount for each area you would like to receive a notification.
 3. When you are finished, click **Save** to save your changes.

 Spending for third-party services is not included in the notifications.